B0Gec/Diofantos/README.md

 Otherwise, go ahead and install the dependencies in a new python environment.

-You will also need the CoCoA software as described in Prerequisites below.
+Nonetheless, you will also need the CoCoA software as described in Prerequisites below.

 After that, you can clone the repository, but I recommend getting only (instead of all 7GB results) the following files: